Italian Sentence Structure: How to Master Basic Italian Word Order

 Una mucca bianca mangia grano.
 (A white cow eats grain.)

+Be careful, though!
+The position of adjectives isn’t totally consistent in Italian.
 Yes, you heard correctly.
 Sometimes adjectives can go either before or after a noun.

 Let’s introduce a new term: prenominal adjective.
 This type of adjective comes before the noun and becomes an integral part of its meaning.

-Let’s check out an example so you’ll get a clear picture of what goes on when you shift adjectives and nouns:
+Here’s an example so you’ll get a clear picture of what goes on when you shift adjectives and nouns:

 una macchina grande (a big car)